LinkedInLearning/create-your-own-data-blog-with-quarto-and-python-5968001/README.md

-# Create your own data blog with Quarto and Python
+# Data Science Reporting with Quarto for Python
-This is the repository for the LinkedIn Learning course `Create your own data blog with Quarto and Python`.
+This is the repository for the LinkedIn Learning course Data Science Reporting with Quarto for Python.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]
+![lil-thumbnail-url]

+## Course Description

+<p>Quarto unlocks a complete and powerful data science reporting toolkit, allowing you to build publication-quality reports, engaging presentation decks, and rich interactive webpages from Jupyter Notebook for Python.
+Without tools like Quarto, you’re likely to face a massive disconnect between your data, reports, and business logic.
+In this course, instructor Charlie Hadley shows you how Quarto improves not only your existing reporting pipelines but also your ability to deliver data-driven insights across your business in formats that suit your stakeholders’ unique needs.</p><p>This course is integrated with GitHub Codespaces, an instant cloud developer environment that offers all the functionality of your favorite IDE without the need for any local machine setup.
+With GitHub Codespaces, you can get hands-on practice from any machine, at any time, all while using a tool that you’ll likely encounter in the workplace.
+Check out “Using GitHub Codespaces" with this course to learn how to get started.</p>

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions